iiisthu/OS2021_Fall/Thread-1/README.md

 **ToDo:**

 In this task, the input `Instruction`  set contains all three types of tasks: "init", "update", and "recommend".
+Note that the "recommend" instruction contains an `iter_idx`, and you should use the embeddings after the updates with index `iter_idx` finish.
+If a recommend instruction be scheduled before any updates, it will have `iter_idx=-1`.
 You can start with your codes in Task-3.
-You should output the recommend result as soon as you get it by calling the provided `Embedding::write_to_stdout()`.
+You should output the recommend result as soon as you get it by calling the provided `Embedding::write_to_stdout()` (we accept all possible order of correct outputs).
 The delay of recommender response will impact your final score.
 There is no need to output the final `EmbeddingHolder` in this tasks.

+> **_NOTE:_** You should keep your output function thread-safe, too.

 **Grading:**